Meet Our Therapists

 All Child’sPlay therapists are trained and Use a variety of therapeutic approaches, our skilled therapists work individually with children to improve function and build confidence.
 Our team of Huntsville therapists provides a fun and stimulating setting while also teaching children the tools they need to succeed.

 Jenni Boerner is a certified and licensed Speech-Language Pathologist.
-She has 11 years of experience providing diagnosis and treatment of communication disorders in the preschool through middle school age population.
-Her areas of specialty include articulation and phonological disorders, fluency, language delays.
+She has 11 years of experience providing diagnosis and treatment of communication disorders in the preschool through the middle school-age population.
+Her areas of specialty include articulation and phonological disorders, fluency, and language delays.
 She has training in adult foreign accent modification.

 Jenni received her undergraduate and Master’s degrees in Communication Science Disorders from the University of Montevallo.
 Jenni enjoys providing therapy for children of all ages and motivating them to be excellent communicators.

 She is committed to engaging the family and other caregivers of her clients to maximize therapy results.
 She enjoys reading, exercising, and old movies.
 She and her husband, Bob, have 3 boys.
 Email Jenni

 Taylor is a speech-language pathologist who started at Child’sPlay in June of 2018 and serves as the Clinical Supervisor of Speech-Language Pathology.
 She graduated from Auburn University in 2015 with a Bachelor of Science in Communication Disorders (War Eagle!) and earned her Master of Science from the University of Montevallo in 2017.